hnen/NumberClassifier/doc/test_document.md

 ## Training the neural network

-Training network takes following input:
+### Input

 Hyper Parameters:
 - `layers`: Neural network topology.
 Number of layers and number of neurons on each layer, as an integer array.
 - `activation`: Activation function.
 Two activation functions were implemented, Sigmoid functions("sigmoid") and Rectified Linear Unit ("relu")
-- `learningRate`: Multiplier for each gradient descent step.
-Bigger value trains the network faster, but is numerically less stable.
 - `initWeightMethod`: Heuristics used to initial values for network weights.
 Three methods are implemented, "uniform", "xavier" and "hu".
 - `initBiases`: Initial value for neuron initial biases.
-- `epochs`: Number of epoch during training.
+- `epochs`: Array of number of epoch for each phase of the training.
+Length of the array defines number of phases.
+- `learningRate`: Multiplier for each gradient descent step.
+Bigger value trains the network faster, but is numerically less stable.
+The value is an array, which allows specifying different learning rate for each phase.
 - `miniBatchSize`: Size of the batch used on every epoch.
+- `rmspropMomentum`: Parameter for the RMSprop gradient descent method.
+Bigger values slows, or 'smoothens,' the change of the gradient along time.
+Must be in range 0-1.

 File parameters:
  - `trainingData`: File containing the number images for training in MNIST format.